-Five or six 5" or 6" diameter logs may burn for up to fourteen hours.
-This will vary considerably with the variables of models of stove, type of wood, whether the wood is 'seasoned,' the thermostat setting, the position of the stove in the house, and how well the house is insulated.
+Seven or eight 5" or 6" diameter logs may burn for up to 14 hours.
+This will vary considerably with the variables of model of stove, type of wood, whether the wood is "seasoned," the thermostat setting, the position of the stove in the house, and how well the house is insulated.
 The stove can be fully loaded without increasing the heat output.
 The stove will simply burn longer.

-CAUTION: After the fire has been allowed to liven up and the door closed.
-DO NOT open the door for at least 4.5 minutes.
-Hot gasses build up right after the door is closed and the addition of oxygen when the door opens will cause a rapid combustion, sending smoke and possibly some flame, into the room.
+CAUTION: After the fire has been allowed to liven up and the door closed, DO NOT open the door for at least 4-5 minutes.
+Hot gasses build up right after the door is closed and the addition of oxygen when the door opens will cause a rapid combustion, sending smoke, and possibly some flame, into the room.

-Under normal operations, the thermostat whould be set on low (clockwise), and at this setting the stove is capable of heating an average size home.
+Under normal operations, the thermostat should be set on low (clockwise), and at this setting the stove is capable of heating an average size home.
+Medium and high-settings are only to be used for short intervals.
+DO NOT LEAVE THE STOVE UNATTENDED ON THESE SETTINGS.
 The thermostat is set at the factory and should not be tampered with.
 You may notice that the damper in the air intake duct is open even when set on low.
 This is normal.
 It will close down automatically after the fire is started.